-The scheme assets are owned by the Water Administration Ministerial Corporation and are managed under delegation by the Office of Environment and Heritage (OEH).
+The scheme assets are owned by the Water Administration Ministerial Corporation and are managed under delegation by the Department of Planning, Industry and Environment.
 Scheme assets are located on private land.

 Hunter Local Land Services' share is funded by the Hunter Catchment Contributions.
 Local government ratepayers in the Hunter catchment pay an annual levy, known as Hunter catchment contributions.
 Local councils also provide a small contribution.
 Chapter 5 Public Works – Part 2 of the Water Management Act refers directly to Hunter Valley Flood Mitigation works.
 Works are approved under Part 5 of the Environment Planning and Assessment Act 1979.